radiospiel/ruby-playground/README.md

 ### Ruby code setup

-A playgroup app is loaded by running
+A playground app is loaded by running

 ```ruby
 load "config/application.rb"